updownpress/markdown-lint/rules/040-fenced-code-language.md

+---
-## MD040 - Fenced code blocks should have a language specified
+title: MD040 - Fenced code blocks should have a language specified

-Tags: code, language
+tags:  [code, language]

-Aliases: fenced-code-language
+alias: fenced-code-language
+---

 This rule is triggered when fenced code blocks are used, but a language isn't
 specified: